Queer fashion: Global retail brands

-High fashion modeling
+Other brands, such as Transform Transwear, break the fashion binary by offering styles and cuts of clothing for differing body shapes, rather than following the industry norm of 'male' and 'female' shapes and designs.

+Designers

-Queer fashion is being increasingly recognized by high fashion designers who are now showcasing it on their runaways.
-For example, during Moschino's Fall 2018 menswear and women's Pre-Fall show, Jeremy Scott presented a gender non-conforming look modelled by nonbinary model Oslo Grace and Queer drag queen Violet Chachki.
+Queer fashion is being increasingly recognized by designers who are now showcasing it on their runaways.
+For example, during Moschino's Fall 2018 menswear and women's Pre-Fall show, Jeremy Scott presented a gender non-conforming look modelled by nonbinary model Oslo Grace and queer drag queen Violet Chachki.
 In Violet Chachki's words: "It's very important to have visual representation, to show that Queers are important, Queers are powerful, Queers are beautiful, Queers are valid, and you can't erase us".

 Moreover, modeling agencies are starting to scout non-binary models.
 This is the case of My Friend Ned; a South African agency that officially divides its models in male, female and non-binary sections.

-Overall, Queer representation in the high fashion world appears to be growing and to be increasingly acknowledged by the media.
-Famous examples of Queer/non-binary models are Casey Legler, labelled as the world's first "female male model", Elliott Sailors, Rain Dove, Stas Fedyanin and Erika Linder.
+Overall, queer representation in the high fashion world appears to be growing and to be increasingly acknowledged by the media.
+Examples of queer/non-binary models are Casey Legler, labelled as the world's first "female male model", Elliott Sailors, Rain Dove, Stas Fedyanin and Erika Linder.

+Pronoun pins

+Pronoun pins and pins with queer flags on them are a common staple of late 2010s and early 2020s queer fashion.
+After a lawsuit with the ACLU, Alaska Airlines became the first US airline to include pronoun pins in their workplace uniforms in April 2022.